user1342/DISintegrity/README.md

 </p>

 # 🔎 Behind The Scenes
-DIS{integrity} performs string pattern matching against symbols found in files inside of the APK.
-When these are matched against strings inside of SMALI files they are listed in the output with a codeblock of the SMALI, while when found as a string in anouther (i.e. ```.so``` or ```.bin``` file) the file location is displayed.
+DIS{Integrity} performs string pattern matching against symbols found in files inside of the APK.
+When these are matched against strings inside of SMALI files, they are listed in the output with a code block of the SMALI, while when found as a string in another (i.e. ```.so``` or ```.bin``` file), the file location is displayed.
 The strings used for this matching can be seen below:

 <details>

 ```